Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras

-Furthermore, if we start with a quiver such that any number of $2$-cycles are connected in a row with hinges and add any number of copies for each vertex, then we can reproduce a class of birational representations of Weyl groups acting on certain rational varieties \cite{TT}, which is thought of as an origin of higher-order $q$-Painlev\'e equations; see e.g. \cite{Masuda}. \end{remark}
+Furthermore, if we start with a quiver such that any number of $2$-cycles are connected in a row with hinges and add any number of copies for each vertex, then we can reproduce the birational representations of Weyl groups acting on certain rational varieties found in \cite{TT}; the corresponding Dynkin diagram is the comb-shaped one $T^{\boldsymbol k}_{\boldsymbol \ell}$ (see Section~\ref{sect:intro}). \end{remark}